TravorLZH/TravorOS/BUILDING.md

 At last type `make`.

 > This method has not been successful because its linker pops up error.
-See also #1
+See also Issue #1 .

 [crosscompiler]: https://github.com/nativeos/i386-elf-toolchain/releases